 Changes in gross margin percentage driven by revenue volume reflect our ability to leverage existing infrastructure to generate higher revenues.
-It also includes the effect of fluctuations in foreign exchange rates and average customer pricing.
+It also includes the effect of fluctuations in foreign exchange rates, average customer pricing and customer revenue deferrals associated with volume purchase agreements.
 Changes in gross margin percentage from mix of products and services sold reflect the impact of changes in the composition within product and service offerings.
 Changes in gross margin percentage from manufacturing labor, overhead and efficiencies reflect our ability to manage costs and drive productivity as we scale our manufacturing activity to respond to customer requirements; this includes the impact of capacity utilization, use of overtime and variability of cost structure.
 Changes in gross margin percentage from other service and manufacturing costs include the impact of customer support costs, including the efficiencies with which we deliver services to our customers, and the effectiveness with which we manage our production plans and inventory risk.